a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 KY is an undergraduate student at Williams studying Computer Science.
 KY represents our typical user, a student at a rural, small college who produces art in their spare time, and constantly seeks out new arts and artists in the vicinity.
 We conducted the test in Jesup, one of the prime study spots on campus (students work on works and look through phone to explore).

 For the test, we provided some background on our project and explained that we want him to complete a task on the interface, thinking out loud in the process.
 We described each task we wanted KY to do before letting him use the application and did not answer questions or provide help as he was performing the tasks.
-Quan was the computer, Grace was the observer, and both were the facilitator.
+Quan was the computer, Grace was the observer, and both were facilitators.

 From this interview, there were a couple of workflows in our app that trapped a user on screens (lacking back buttons in our paper prototypes), so we quickly added those in for the second and third user interviews.
 We also had some issues with our tasks not being specific enough, which caused KY to stray from the path we intended they’d take, and so we revised our tasks to be more specific for the next two tests.